 Dr. Novgorodsky's pedagogical experience comprises 23 years of university teaching.
 His students have continued their graduate studies

 at Juilliard, Manhattan School of Music, Mannes, New York University, New England Conservatory, Cleveland Institute of Music,

-Cincinnati Conservatory of Music, Northwestern University, University of Colorado Boulder, University of Texas at Austin.
+Cincinnati Conservatory of Music, Peabody Conservatory, Northwestern University, University of Colorado Boulder, University of Texas at Austin.
 He has been a piano faculty at Grand Valley State University, University of Wisconsin, Lawrence University Conservatory of Music, Jerusalem Academy of Music and Dance, SUNY Fredonia School of Music.
 He joined the Ithaca College School of Music in 2015 and attained the rank of Associate Professor in 2020.